NumPy, SciPy, and Matplotlib imports

 Building Operators

-Quantum Solver allows constructing quantum mechanical operators in a flexible and convenient way.
+Quantum Solver allows quantum mechanical operators to be constructed in a flexible and convenient way.
 As we have seen in the "Getting Started" section, quantum mechanical operators are constructed by providing a mathematical term and a vector space.
 The constructor of the Operator class, however, does not only accept single terms, but arbitrary linear combinations of terms, which makes this interface flexible.

 v = VectorSpace(sites=M, particle_numbers=N)

 We can now consider the individual parts of the formula for the Hamiltonian.
+We use the two functions hopping and interaction, which both expect a matrix as input that describes between which sites a particle can move and which pairs of sites expose particles to interactive forces, respectively.
 The term can be obtained by passing the matrix to the hopping function, and this matrix can be constructed by:

 neighbors = toeplitz(unit_vector(v.sites, 1))